bobbymart1n/dev-notes-electron/README.md

 # Technologies

-The app is built with Electron and React (as of this writing React hasn't been installed yet.
+The app is built with Electron and React (as of this writing React hasn't been installed yet).
 For the backend I was thinking of going a node based GraphQL service that uses a NoSQL DB to handle all saving of datas